 - 7.1.1 Policy CP1 of the Core Strategy (adopted October 2011) seeks to promote buildings of a high enduring design quality that respect local distinctiveness and Policy CP12 of the Core Strategy (adopted October 2011) relates to design and states that in seeking a high standard of design the Council will expect development proposals to 'have regard to the local context and conserve or enhance the character, amenities and quality of an area'.
-Development should make efficient use of land but should also respect the 'distinctiveness of the surrounding area in terms of density, character, layout and spacing, amenity, scale, height, massing and use of materials'; 'have regard to the local context and conserve or enhance the character, amenities and quality of an area' and 'incorporate visually attractive frontages to adjoining streets and public spaces'. - 7.1.2 In relation to front dormers, Appendix 2 of the Development Management Policies document states that dormer windows should always be subordinate to the main roof.
-They should be set below the existing ridge level, set in from either end of the roof and set back from the plane of the front or rear wall.
-The roof form should respect the character of the house if possible.
-Front dormers may not always be appropriate in the streetscene.
-Generally, the maximum depth of single storey rear extensions to terraced dwellings should not exceed a depth of 3.6m. - 7.1.3 The proposed single storey rear extension would have a depth of 4.5m from the recessed aspect of the rear elevation, extending 2.5m deeper than the existing single storey rear projection.
-Whilst the maximum depth of the extension would exceed the guidance set out within Appendix 2 of the Development Management Policies document, this element would be largely an infill extension, and given that the extension would only extend 2.5m deeper than the existing single storey rear projection and the design and height of the proposed extension, it is not considered that the proposed extension would result in any harm to the character or appearance of the host dwelling.
-Given the location of the proposed extension to the rear, it would be obscured from the streetscene by the existing dwelling and as such, it is not considered that the proposed extension would appear unduly prominent within the streetscene of Adrian Road. - 7.1.4 The proposal would include alterations to the existing roof of the first floor rear projection, replacing the existing monopitched roof form with a larger flat roof section with a pitched element to the south.
-Given the scale of the proposed alterations, it is not considered that this element would result in any harm to the character or appearance of the host dwelling, streetscene or wider area.
+Development should make efficient use of land but should also respect the 'distinctiveness of the surrounding area in terms of density, character, layout and spacing, amenity, scale, height, massing and use of materials'; 'have regard to the local context and conserve or enhance the character, amenities and quality attractive frontages to adjoining streets and public spaces'. - 7.1.2 Policy DM1 and Appendix 2 of the Development Management Policies document set out that development should not have a significant impact on the visual amenities of the area.
+Extensions should not be excessively prominent and should respect the existing character of the dwelling, particularly with regard to the roof form, positioning and style of windows and doors, and materials.
+The Design Criteria at Appendix 2 of the Development Management Policies document state that generally the maximum depth of single storey rear extensions to semi-detached dwellings may be 3.6m although this distance should be reduced if the extension would adversely affect adjoining properties or be unduly prominent.
+It is also stated that two storey extensions may be positioned on the flank boundary provided that the first floor element is set in by a minimum of 1.2m.
+Front extensions should not be excessively prominent in the street scene.